cyr3con-ai/cyRating-check-k8s-webhook/README.md

 2. `sudo chmod +x certs/generate.sh`
 3. `sudo chmod +x auth/generate.sh`

+### Add the deployment.yaml and webhook.yaml files according to the templates provided

 NOTE: Before running setup.sh, Please contact CYR3CON Team to get you access token and secret token pair as it will be required while running this script.

 Access token and secret token will be asked after 3rd step.